 Here are some things to consider when preparing for a natural disaster or one that hits your business:

-- Have Plenty of Cash – Companies run into trouble when they run out of cash flow.
+Companies run into trouble when they run out of cash flow.
+Prepare your business for when that happens.
 Keep a sharp eye on the bottom line and live cheap for as long as you can.
 When times are good there’s a tendency to want to run out and spend that money on high priced trade shows and advertising.
 Keep it lean and keep the cash flow flowing.

 Don’t wait until a storm hits to start thinking about what you’re going to do.
 Plan ahead and be ready.